hydro-jules/f2py-experiments/README.md

 end subroutine series
 ```

-The [first experiment](./fib_intent) consists in exploring the different intents for Fortran subroutine arguments.
+The [first experiment](./fib_intent) consists in exploring the different intentions for Fortran subroutine array arguments.

-The [second experiment](./fib_array_datatype) consists in exploring the different datatypes for Fortran subroutine numerical arguments.
+The [second experiment](./fib_array_datatype) consists in exploring the different datatypes for Fortran subroutine array arguments.

 The [third experiment](./fib_alloc) consists in exploring the different ways of allocating memory for Fortran allocatable arrays.